dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 /// runtime system reclaims such _weakly reachable_ object then all [WeakRef]
 /// objects which reference it will be cleared to contain [null] as their
 /// target.
+///
+/// Not all objects are supported as targets for weak references.
+[WeakRef]
+/// constructor and [WeakRef.target] will reject any object that is not
-abstract class WeakRef {
+/// supported as an [Expando] key. abstract class WeakRef {
-  /// Create a [WeakRef] pointing to the given [target]. external factory WeakRef(Object? target);
+  /// Create a [WeakRef] pointing to the given [target], which must be
+  /// an object supported as an [Expando] key. external factory WeakRef(Object? target);

+  /// The current object weakly referenced by [this].
+Is either [null] or
-  /// Get the current object pointed by the [WeakRef]. external Object? get target;
+  /// an object supported as an [Expando] key. abstract Object? target;

-  /// Set the current object pointed by the [WeakRef]. external void set target (Object? newTarget);
 }
 ```